sextonj5/Automatic-CNN-based-Enhancement-of-360-Video-Experience-with-Multisensorial-Effects/README.md

 8. Input the IP address and port of the server into firefox extended support
 9. Playback should commence in the headset.

+# This project is a conglomeration of a few amazing open source libraries.

+VideoJS
+Three.js
+webvr-polyfill
+Omnitone
+Videojs-VR By Brandon O'Casey